 - Melt the butter and Guinness: Place the Guinness and butter into a large saucepan and set over medium heat and stir until butter is melted.

-- Whisk in Cocoa and Sugar: Whisk the cocoa and powdered sugar into the butter mixture until combined.
+- Whisk in Cocoa and Sugar: Whisk the cocoa and sugar into the butter mixture until combined.

 - Beat: In a medium bowl beat the sour cream, eggs, and vanilla until smooth.
 Add the butter and chocolate mixture and stir until fully mixed.